-Many seasonal tours providers offer visitors an opportunity to see the dolphins, tarpons, tropical fish, and stingrays up close.
-Aside from the great kayaking and breathtaking wildlife.
+Many seasonal tour providers offer visitors an opportunity to see the dolphins, tarpons, tropical fish, and stingrays up close, aside from the great kayaking and breathtaking wildlife.
 There are many Victorian-style houses furnished around the early 1900s that add to the beauty of this place.
 You can even kayak or paddle to the waterfront shops and enjoy a bite at the highly-acclaimed Greek restaurants here.

 11. Blackwater River

 Black Water River sits inside Blackwater River State Park.
 The white sand beaches contrast the dark water at Blackwater River.
 This creates a visually stunning and enthralling location.
 Open to paddlers of all types, it is the perfect place for kayaking in Florida.
 There are multiple launch points to launch your kayaks here, which are easily accessible.
 If kayaking is not your thing, you can try tubing, paddling, canoeing, and other water-based activities.